Music by Wlad Marhulets

 Julianne Park (Woman)

-Polish composer Wlad Marhulets has written a new opera, told through the musical language of klezmer.
+As part of the Memory and Reckoning series, Polish composer Wlad Marhulets has written a new opera, told through the musical language of klezmer.
 Adapted from the acclaimed graphic novel by Rutu Modan, The Property tells the story of Regina Segal (mezzo-soprano Jill Grove) and her granddaughter Mica (soprano Anne Slovin), who travel to modern Warsaw to try to regain family property lost during World War II.
 As their journey unfolds, Regina is forced to confront painful truths about her past, including her history with Roman Gorski (baritone James Maddalena).
 Meanwhile, Mica navigates a relationship with their Polish tour guide, Tomasz (baritone Nathaniel Olson), and realizes their reasons for coming might not be all that they seemed.

 Lyric Unlimited's commissioning of The Property and choice to present it concurrently with The Passenger was inspired by the life and cultural identity of Passenger composer Mieczysław Weinberg.
 As a Polish Jew and the son of a Yiddish theater conductor, Weinberg's formative years were steeped in klezmer and Jewish liturgical music-defining influences that later informed his compositions.
 And he, like Property character Regina Segal, fled his homeland to escape the Nazi occupation.